TMA Step Up Scheme: Applications for the 2026 programme are now open!

 The Travel Media Awards recognises the importance of cultivating and uplifting people from different backgrounds to strengthen the industry by better reflecting the diversity within the UK.
+To address this, Step Up was launched in 2023 to drive diversity and inclusion in travel media for young people.

-Step Up interns will also receive a further six months of mentoring.
-Winners will join us next year at the Travel Media Awards 2025, with promising careers ahead of them in travel media, be that consumer, trade or PR.
 The Step Up programme is open to anyone aged 18-30 who can demonstrate a passion for travel media and identifies as coming from an underrepresented demographic.
-Applicants must be UK residents and have the right to work.
+Applicants must be residents of the UK.

 Step Up useful links

-Have questions or want to find out more about the 2025 Step Up scheme?
+Have questions or want to find out more about the Step Up scheme?
 Click the links below to learn more.

-2025 Step Up partners
+Step Up partners

 Step Up FAQs